alphagov/govuk-developer-docs/source/manual/new-instances-fail-to-provision.html.md

 If it is safe to do so, [reprovision the machine](/manual/reprovision.html).

 If the issue persists, you could temporarily disable `unattended reboot` by adding `govuk_unattended_reboot::enabled: false` to the relevant hiera.
 You'll need to deploy the branch of Puppet before creating the new instances again.
+Another way of fixing this is to manually run /usr/local/bin/govuk_sync_apps once puppet has run cleanly on the machine, the script takes some time as there is a sleep 180 in it.